developersCradle/web-dev-bootcamp/Section 9/README.md

 <img src="rgba.PNG" alt="alt text" width="200"/>

-- As you can see only `background-color` get affected,text itself is not
+- As you can see only `background-color` get affected, text itself is not

 - Opacity is **property** which you give for element
     - Affect all elements inside given element, unlike **Alpha channel**